 - No downtime and excellent performance

-Now that you know why we recommend Google Apps for Work and Gmail, let’s take a look at how to set up your branded email address.
+Now that you know why we recommend Google’s G Suite, let’s take a look at how to set up your branded email address.

 Setting up Your Professional Email Address

-Go to the Google Apps for Work website, and hit the Get Started button.
+Go to the G Suite website, and hit the Get Started button.

 You’ll need to enter your first and last name, a valid email address and phone number, and your business details.
 Then click on the Next button.

-Next, you should either signup for a new domain, or enter a domain name you have already purchased to continue.
+Next, you’ll be asked to answer a few questions regarding your business.
+You have should signup for a new domain or enter a domain name you have already purchased to continue.

-If you choose to purchase a new domain name from this page, it will cost you $8, and Google will automatically set up your professional email address.
+If you choose to purchase a new domain name from this page Google will automatically set up your professional email address.

 If you already own a domain name, enter the URL here, and click on the Next button.

-After entering your domain, you will be asked to set up your Google Apps account.
+After entering your domain, you will be asked to set up your G Suite account.

-Be careful, because this first email address will become the administrative user for your Google Apps account.
+Be careful, because this first email address will become the administrative user for your G Suite account.
 It allows you to create more email addresses and aliases.

 Add your username and password.
 Then mark the ‘I have read and agree to the Google Apps for Work agreement’, and hit the Accept and sign up button.

-Your Google Apps for Work email account will be ready shortly.
+Your G Suite email account will be ready shortly.
 It will take you to the progress dashboard.

 This completes your first step.
-In the next step, you need to add users for your Google Apps account.
+In the next step, you need to add users for your G Suite account.